Mixed finite element method: Constraints

+Hybrid Methods

 In hybrid methods, the Lagrange fields are for jumps of fields between elements, living on the boundary of the elements, weakly enforcing continuity; continuity from fields in the elements does not need to be enforced through shared degrees of freedom between elements anymore.
 Both mixing and hybridization can be applied simultaneously.
 These enforcements are "weak", i.e. occur upon having the solutions and possibly only at some points or e.g. matching moment integral conditions, rather than "strong" in which case the conditions are fulfilled directly in the type of solutions sought.
 Apart from the harmonics (usually semi-trivial local solution to the homogeneous equations at zero loads), hybridization allows for static Guyan condensation of the discontinuous fields internal to the elements, reducing the number of degrees of freedom, and moreover reducing or eliminating the number of negative eigenvalues and pivots resulting from application of the mixed method.